jpmonteagudo28/beamertheme-minilu/README.md

 # `miniuol` - A Beamer theme

-A minimal-looking theme styled to fit most of the [University of Leicester](https://le.ac.uk) brand guidelines.
+A minimal-looking theme styled to fit most of the [Liberty University]([https://le.ac.uk](https://www.liberty.edu/marketing/wp-content/uploads/sites/114/2023/01/Branding-Guide-Digital.pdf)) brand guidelines.

-This is an unofficial theme, and the University of Leicester logo is copyright of the University of Leicester.
+This is an unofficial theme, and the Liberty University logo is copyright of the University of Leicester.

 This theme has been forked from the [Manc](https://github.com/ibab/beamertheme-manc) Beamer theme, with modifications to fit my taste.